bloombloombloom/Bloom/src/TargetController/README.md

 different threads and used freely to gain access to the connected hardware, from any component within Bloom.

 All components within Bloom should use the `TargetControllerService` class to interact with the connected hardware.
-They **should not** directly issue commands via the `Bloom::TargetController::CommandManager`, unless there is a very good reason to do so.
+They **should not** directly issue commands via the `TargetController::CommandManager`, unless there is a very good reason to do so.

 ##### Atomic sessions with the TargetControllerService